 How much does a CT scan cost?

-At KMI Radiology we pride ourselves on our ability to deliver first class services within the health system using compassionate billing methodology.
-This means that your CT scan will be compassionate billed if you have your Medicare card and a practitioners referral with you, and you will have no out of pocket expenses.
+At KMI Radiology we pride ourselves on our ability to deliver first class services within the health system using mixed billing (fees apply where necessary confirm at the time of appointment) methodology.
+This means that your CT scan will be mixed billed if you have your Medicare card and a practitioners referral with you, and you will have no out of pocket expenses.

 Can I use my referral anywhere?